markivanugalino/academic-kickstart/content/talk/my-talk.md

 ---
-title: "Dynamical friction effects on circular orbits immersed in a finite gaseous background"
+title: Dynamical friction effects on circular orbits immersed in a finite gaseous background
-summary: "Online thesis defense as partial fulfillment to the requirements for a masteral degree in Physics from the National Institute of Physics, University of the Philippines Diliman."
+summary: Online thesis defense as partial fulfillment to the requirements for a masteral degree in Physics from the National Institute of Physics, University of the Philippines Diliman.

 date: "2020-25-07T16:00:00Z"